-A/GPG16 model units use either EEM or ECM type indoor blower motors.
+PD model units use EEM type indoor blower motors.
 EEM motors are constant torque motors with very low power consumption and are energized by a 24V signal from the ignition control board.
 The EEM motors feature an integrated control module.